Mariel-Siravegna/msiravegna/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-I am Ph.D. candidate in economics at Georgetown University with interest in applied econometrics, gender and labor economics.
+I am Ph.D. candidate in Economics at Georgetown University with almost 5 years of work experience in the Research Division at the Central Bank of Chile.
+I use empirical methods to look at an issue from multiple perspectives.
+#In my dissertation, I conduct a study of gender inequality applying new methodologies with a clear policy relevance.
+#Welcome to my personal website!